D'banj: 2007–2008: Curriculum Vitae and The Entertainer

 D'banj was featured in Ikechukwu's 2008 hit, "Wind Am Well".

 July 2008 saw the release of D'banj's third album, The Entertainer, with the singles "Gbono Feli Feli", "Kimon", "Olorun Maje" and "Entertainer".

 Mo'Hits/G.O.O.D.
 Music

 In June 2011, D'banj was signed to Kanye West G.O.O.D Music record label as an artiste.
 On 9 June 2011, D'banj wrote on his Twitter account, @iamdbanj, "Just like yesterday, myself and my brother did Tongolo.
 7 years later, Mo'Hits signs with GOOD Music.
 Best Birthday gift ever.
 God thank you."

 In September 2016, it was announced D'banj was released from GOOD Music.

 Mo'Hits break-up

-After several months of speculation and wild rumors, ace producer, Don Jazzy confirmed via his Twitter account the break-up of Mo'Hits.
-After the break-up, Don Jazzy, D'Prince, Dr SID, Wande Coal started Mavin Records while D'banj founded DB Records and as expected, he signed his younger brother Kayswitch to the label alongside two producers, Jaysleek and Deevee.
+After several months of speculation, producer, Don Jazzy confirmed via his Twitter account the breakup of Mo'Hits.
+After the break-up, Don Jazzy, D'Prince, Dr SID and Wande Coal started Mavin Records, while D'banj founded DB Records, and he signed his younger brother Kayswitch to the label alongside two producers, Jaysleek and Deevee.

-Sony Entertainment Deal
+Sony Entertainment deal

-In December 2012, D'banj signed a mega deal with Sony.
-Speaking on the importance of the deal to Sony, the managing director of Sony Music Entertainment, Sean Watson, said: "Partnering with D'Banj is a seminal event for us at Sony Music Entertainment Africa.
-We've always admired his talent and to be able to assist with bringing D'Banj's music to millions of fans, established and new, across the continent is an honour for us.
-We are very excited about being a part of it."